BESaw/sqliteflow.github.io/index.md

 *Attach Opened Databases*
 ![UI - Attach Database](macOS/AttachDatabase.png)

 **Drag and Drop**
 - Drag and drop to open databases and sql scripts.

 **Handle Database File Name or Directory Changes**
-- This makes SQLiteFlow can work friendly with your SQLite databases in iOS simulator.
+- For instance, this makes SQLiteFlow can work friendly with your SQLite databases in iOS simulator.

 **Multiple windows**
 - Supports multiple windows when you work with SQLiteFlow.